Vibroacoustic Therapy

 • Posttraumatic stress disorder

-The FDA has approved vibroacoustic therapy for increased circulation, pain relief, and mobility.
+The FDA has approved vibroacoustic therapy for improving circulation, relieving pain, and enhancing mobility.
 However, research shows beneficial outcomes for dementia and Alzheimer’s patients.
 As research and explorations into sound therapy continue, many more conditions will be added, so be sure to talk to your physician about the benefit of vibroacoustic therapy.

 How Often Should You Schedule

 You may find this surprising, but research shows that the minimal number of sessions needed for benefit is once a week for 8 weeks.
 If you have a more chronic condition, it could take 2-3 sessions per week for that same amount of time.
-This is guidance and not a requirement, but to see the maximal benefit, I do suggest 8 weeks of treatment.
+This is guidance, not a requirement, but to see the maximum benefit, I suggest 8 weeks of treatment.

 What to Expect When You Get There

-As a sound therapy practitioner, I will briefly talk with you when you arrive to discuss the session’s expectations.
+As a sound therapy practitioner, I will briefly discuss the session’s expectations with you upon your arrival.
 This is a great time to let me know if you have any restrictions or concerns.

 When your journey begins, focus on breathing and relaxing your body.
-Melt into the vibrations and visualize the healing energy working through you while releasing what does not serve you (e.g., stress, anxiety, pain, etc.).
+Melt into the vibrations and visualize the healing energy working through you as you release what does not serve you (e.g., stress, anxiety, pain, etc.).

-Vibroacoustic therapy has many benefits for many conditions.
+Vibroacoustic therapy offers numerous benefits for various conditions.
 Whether you regularly see a physician or manage your health independently, this therapeutic modality can help you take control of your life!

-If you are in Huntsville, AL, and are inclined to experience vibroacoustic therapy, you can book an appointment with me here.
+If you are in Huntsville, AL, and are interested in experiencing vibroacoustic therapy, you can schedule an appointment with me here.

 Spread the love